AminKhorramii/Blog/content/posts/the-datakit-journey-so-far.md

 ---
 title: 'The DataKit Journey So Far'
 date: '2025-09-04'
-excerpt: 'DataKit's major features from the last two months and what's next.'
+excerpt: "DataKit's major features from the last two months and what's next."
 ---

 It's been a busy past two months.
 Today I found some time to just write down what's been happening since my last post about the MotherDuck integration.
 Back then, DataKit was on v0.1.6, and last week it reached v0.4.0 (took approximately two months - there needs to be a separate post where I explain how I've approached the versioning).